-Strategic Asset Allocation (SAA) is a strategy that sets target % allocations for various asset classes, and periodically rebalances the portfolio back to the original allocations.
-A SAA strategy does not involve market timing and it helps protect investors from the emotion of investing in equity markets.
+Strategic Asset Allocation (SAA) is a strategy that sets target percentage allocations for various asset classes and periodically rebalances the portfolio back to the original allocations.
+A SAA strategy does not involve market timing, and it helps protect investors from the emotion of investing in equity markets.
 For example, during a market decline an emotional decision would be to sell equities in a portfolio and go to cash out of fear of further declines.
-This is well known to be a poor decision as the graphic below illustrates.
-Assuming an average of 252 trading days per year, the return for the portfolio below is cut by ~80% by missing only 0.4% of the trading days (best 20).
+This is well known to be a poor decision as the two graphics below illustrate (two different time periods to show consistency of performance - Jan 1998 to Dec 2017 and July 2004 to July 2024).
+Assuming an average of 252 trading days per year, the return for the portfolio below is reduced by 70 to 80% by missing only 0.4% of the trading days (best 20).
 This is an excellent example that supports the phrase "time in the market, not timing the market".